21 Outdoor Field Day Games: No Equipment Needed!

 Other than a visual way to measure how high each athlete jumps, this takes little more than leg strength.

 Have each jumper stand in position (next to a wall or other height marker, if available) and, using only their body, jump as high as they can with their arms stretched over their heads.
-The athlete who reaches to highest point wins.
+The athlete who reaches the highest point wins. - Leapfrog

 Designate a start and finish line and divide into two teams.
 You can play with 2 or more players on each team (players of comparable size work best).
 Once you have your teams, line up at the starting line.